Let’s start things off on the right foot and cut through the bullshit.

 Reading other blogs you’ll probably see Bluehost recommended and the reason why is because they have the highest affiliate payouts.

 Now, you might be safe going with Bluehost as they are the cheapest option but your experience might not be as smooth as you want.
+Siteground is still fairly inexpensive and you’ll still be starting a business for practically no money.

 In other words, your mileage may vary.